List of characters in the Terminator franchise: Terminator Salvation

 In 2018, Skynet's war has ravaged the Earth.
 Kate is John Connor's wife and is pregnant with his child.
 She is also a physician within John's unit, and later leads a rescue squad for him and others.

 Robert Brewster

-Lieutenant General Robert Brewster, portrayed by David Andrews in Terminator 3: Rise of the Machines, is Kate's father who is also the program director at Cyber Research Systems (CRS).
+Lieutenant General Robert Brewster— portrayed by David Andrews in Terminator 3: Rise of the Machines — is Kate's father and a primary target for the T-X. As the program director at Cyber Research Systems (CRS), he took over development after obtaining Cyberdyne Systems' remaining assets.
 He is supervising the development of digital defense systems for the United States military, including Skynet.
 Brewster is hesitant to activate Skynet, as it would have unprecedented control over the country's unmanned defenses, including nuclear missiles.
 When a computer virus spreads around the world, Brewster is pressured by the Joint Chiefs of Staff to activate Skynet so it can destroy the virus, unaware that Skynet itself is it.
 Upon activating Skynet, Brewster is mortally wounded by the T-X to prevent him from interfering with the A.I.'s takeover.
-He entrusts John to take care of Kate.
+After giving the location of the Crystal Peak bunker, he entrusts John to take care of Kate before dying of his wounds.

+John Connor surmised that, had the events of Terminator 2 not occurred, he would have met General Brewster through Kate.
+Consequently, if Brewster had activated Skynet on August 4, 1997, John’s ties to Kate’s family would have placed him at the epicenter of the AI's birth—irrefutably proving his mother right and, after the August 29 attacks, cementing his destiny as Skynet's enemy.